 As observed in the past decade, converting from copper cable to fiber optic cable is necessary and more budget-friendly.
 Sometimes it’s done to make new technology function properly.
 But whatever the case, the process of conversion is both easy and inexpensive.

-Converting to fiber optic cable is, most of the time, the only technical answer.
+Transferring to fiber optic cable is most often, the only technical answer.
 If you are working in a setting that is surrounded by electromagnetic interference (EMI), which includes: heavy machinery, welding tools, big motors, motor controls, or anything that uses high voltage electricity.
-Copper wires – even the best and most competent Category 5 or Category 6 – will gather enough interference to prevent data transfer with low error rates.
-Fiber is not a conductor; so it doesn’t have any EMI pickup.
+Copper wires, even the best and most competent Category 5 or Category 6 will gather enough interference to prevent data transfer with low error rates.
+Fiber is not a conductor, so it doesn’t have any EMI pickup.
 That’s why high-voltage power transmission lines contain fiber optics in the middle.

 Fiber Optic Cable Is Secure

-Fiber optic cable provides security, which is very crucial to the government and military.
-The reason is fiber is very difficult to jam or tap.
-Data sent over fiber is safe, even without encryption.
+Security is very crucial to the government and military which fiber optic cable provides.
+The reason is because fiber is very difficult to jam or tap.
+Data transmitted by fiber is safe even with no encryption involved.
 Since it does not need any repeaters, it is totally more reliable than copper cable.
 Aside from that, it emits no traceable signals, so it doesn’t give away any clue of its existence or location.
-All of these important security concerns are the reasons why every military and government agency uses fiber optic cable.
+All of these important security concerns are the reasons why every military and government agency use fiber optic cable.

 Fiber Optic Cable Saves Cost

 Fiber can be the most pocket-friendly choice for simple premises networks, as well.
-According to certified fiber optic trainers, an all-fiber network eliminates the need to have traditional telecommunications closets, which is very expensive because of the cost needed for space, power grounds, and air conditioning.
+Based on certified fiber optic trainers, an all-fiber network removes the need to have traditional telecommunications closets, which is very pricey because duet to the cost needed for space, power grounds, and air conditioning.
 An intelligently planned all-fiber network can be more economical than the usual backbone/horizontal cabling setup needed for copper cable.

-No matter if fiber optic cable is a technical need or a proven way to save money, you must change your network equipment to fiber.
+No matter if fiber optic cable is a technical need or a proven way to save money, you must change the network equipment to fiber.
 Most desktops are available with an Ethernet connection of 10 or 100 Mbps using Category 5 cabling, but can be switched to fiber with a plug-in network interface card.
 Affordable hubs are made for Category 5.
-Expensive hubs, switches, and routers offer either copper cable or fiber optic connections; but fiber optic connections are more expensive than copper cable.

-Usually, it is best to convert from Category 5 to fiber optic with the use of “media converters.”
-There are many types to choose from, depending on your needs, based on network type, link speed, or even distance.
+A best practice is to convert from Category 5 to fiber optic cable using “media converters.”
+There are many types to choose from, depending on your needs based on network type, link speed, or even distance.